Rappaccini's Daughter: Interpretations

-The story has parallels with that of Adam and Eve in the Book of Genesis, possibly with Dr. Rappaccini representing God (or a man playing God), Beatrice and Giovanni respectively representing Adam and Eve (with reversed gender roles) and Professor Baglioni representing Satan (or, alternatively, God).
-It is relevant to note that Giovanni/Eve offers Beatrice/Adam the antidote, suggesting that both should drink of it, but only Beatrice/Adam does so.
-The story would then represent the fall from grace, the expulsion from the Garden of Eden, and the introduction of the original sin.
+English professor Sheldon W. Liebman has drawn parallels between the story and John Milton's 1667 Paradise Lost, with Dr. Rappaccini representing the role of God (or more accurately a man playing God), Beatrice and Giovanni respectively representing Adam and Eve (with reversed gender roles) and Professor Baglioni representing Satan (a fallen angel in Milton's telling).
+For example, he notes that Giovanni/Eve offers Beatrice/Adam the antidote, suggesting that both should drink of it, but only Beatrice/Adam does so.
+Liebman writes, "In brief summary, the characters fall into place according to Milton's scheme in Paradise Lost, except that in Hawthorne's version the myth is inverted, for he is portraying the second Fall, the fall from the promised paradise rather than from paradise itself.

 According to one possible interpretation, the moral of the story is that mortals should not attempt to play God: Beatrice dies for the sins of her father, Dr. Rappaccini, whose experiments aimed at interfering with the laws of Nature.
 According to an opposite interpretation, Giovanni is not able to accept the gift that Beatrice brings, and her uniqueness: in the attempt to make her normal, he loses her and her love.